21 Easy Front House Landscape Ideas for Curb Appeal

 For a dramatic effect, consider string lights or LED strips around decks or patios, making those areas perfect for evening gatherings.

-Build a Raised Garden Bed
+Build a Raised Bed for Easy Planting

-Build a Raised Garden Bed
+Build a Raised Bed for Easy Planting

 Have you ever thought about creating a raised garden bed for your front yard?
 It’s a great way to add some charm to your landscape and have a spot to grow your favorite flowers or veggies.